saud9922/Vendor-Sales-Analysis-/README.md

 Files in This Repository

+ingestion_db.py:
-ingestion_db.py: A Python script to connect to and pull data from the source database.
+A Python script to connect to and pull data from the source database.

+EDA.ipynb:
-EDA.ipynb: A Jupyter Notebook for initial Exploratory Data Analysis of the vendor data.
+A Jupyter Notebook for initial Exploratory Data Analysis of the vendor data.

-vendor_sales_summary.csv: The final, clean dataset used for the analysis.

-export_to_csv.ipynb: A Jupyter Notebook to export the raw data into a clean CSV file.

 vendor perfomance analysis.ipynb:
 The main Jupyter Notebook containing the detailed performance analysis and key findings.

- How to Use
-To run this project, follow the notebooks in order:

-Start with EDA.ipynb for an initial look at the data.

-Open vendor perfomance analysis.ipynb to see the full analysis and conclusions.
+export_to_csv.ipynb:
+A Jupyter Notebook to export the raw data into a clean CSV file.

+vendor_sales_summary.csv:
+The final, clean dataset used for the analysis.

+vendors Data Analysis report.pdf:
+A detail report containing all the valueable insights